liferay/liferay-docs/develop/tutorials/articles/platform-frameworks/overriding-and-adding-struts-actions-using-hooks.markdown

         %>
         Hello <%= name %>!

-5. If you'd like your Struts path to be public, add `/custom/path` to your portal's list of paths that don't require authentication by copying your existing `auth.public.paths` property assignment from your portal's `portal.properties` into your `portal-ext.properties` file and adding `/custom/path` to the end of the value list.
-It looks similar to the assignment below:
+5. If you'd like your Struts path to be public, add your Struts action path to your portal's list of paths that don't require authentication.
+Do this by copying your existing `auth.public.paths` property assignment from your portal's `portal.properties` into your `portal-ext.properties` file.
+Then add your Struts action path to the end of the value list.
+It looks similar to the assignment below, with `/custom/path` representing your Struts action path:

             auth.public.paths=\
                 /asset/get_categories,\